Two people holding paddles sit in a reproduction of a historic voyageur canoe alongside a dock.

 Pick your own organically grown fruits, berries and vegetables from this Francophone farm, located in the rural community of St-Eugène in the township of East Hawkesbury.

-You can also park your recreational vehicle (RV) on the site for free if you plan to stay in the area to explore further.
+You can also park your RV on site for free if you plan to stay in the area to continue exploring.

 Location: 2535 Concession Road 3, St-Eugène